daniel4875/precision-framing-website/README.md

 # Build

-To build the code into a JAR:
+To build the web server as a JAR:

 ```
 ./mvnw clean package
 ```

-The JAR will be located in `./target`.
+The JAR will be located inside `target`.

 # Run